Lubula/Machine-learning-in-Python-Mini-Projects/README.md

      - K-Means Clustering
      - Hierarchical Clustering
      - DBSCAN
+     -
-3. Build a Regression Model in Keras
+2. Build a Regression Model in Keras:

    2.A Build a baseline model
-     - Use the Keras library to build a neural network with the following

-    2.B Normalize the data
+     - Use the Keras library to build a neural network with the following 2.B Normalize the data
-     - Repeat Part A but use a normalized version of the data

-    2.C Increate the number of epochsC.
+     - Repeat Part A but use a normalized version of the data 2.C Increate the number of epochsC.
 Increate the number of epochs
-     - Repeat Part B but use 100 epochs this time for training

-    2.D Increase the number of hidden layers
+     - Repeat Part B but use 100 epochs this time for training 2.D Increase the number of hidden layers
      - Repeat part B but use a neural network with the following instead:
          - Three hidden layers, each of 10 nodes and ReLU activation function